 Principal Guest Conductor, Teatro Carlo Felice in Genoa

-Daniel Smith studied conducting with Jorma Panula, Neeme Järvi, Hugh Wolff, Peter Gülke, Imre Palló and Harry Spence Lyth.
+Daniel studied conducting with Jorma Panula, Neeme Järvi, Gianluigi Gelmetti, Hugh Wolff, Peter Gülke, Imre Palló and Harry Spence Lyth.
 He holds a Master of Music degree from the Sydney Conservatorium of Music and Fellowships from the Trinity College London, American Academy of Conducting in Aspen and the Universität Mozarteum Salzburg.

-2017-18 season (November 2017) – Not to be altered without permission.
+2018-19 season (July 2018) – Not to be altered without permission.
 Please contact us if this biography is out of date or if you need a shorter version.